vy-b/OS_sim/readme.md

 # Interactive Operating System simulation
-## some notes on intentional implementation choices:
+## some notes on intentional implementation choices/assumptions:
 - A currently running process is NOT removed from its priority queue, but rather stay in the first position.
 When it gets quantum-ed, it will move to the back of the queue.

-- A process of priority 0, when quantum-ed, will give CPU to the next process in the same queue, OR a process of lower priorty if there are no other priority 0 processes.
-If it is the only process running, then it continues running when the time quantum runs out.

 - When a process is blocked, it is removed from its queue and moved to the correct blocked queue (send, receive or semaphore)